BARBAZ/GaZoiL_RW/README.md

 GazoiL was mainly coded with python2 due to Autodesk Maya's 2020 limitations

 - pep8 code readability port
-GazoiL was writen following no specific rules of code writing / Syntax /  Naming conventions GaZoiL_RW project aim at code reability for easier collaborative work and better code maintainabilty
+GazoiL was written following no specific rules of code writing / Syntax /  Naming conventions GaZoiL_RW project aim at code reability for easier collaborative work and better code maintainabilty

 - Overall rework of some core functions of Gazoil